 On a public road, you have people braking at different times depending on the obstacles/intersections they're slowing down for, so it makes sense to have a way to let other drivers know when they might be slowing down.
-During a Formula 1 race, on the other hand, all of the drivers are going to slow down at pretty much the same spots throughout the circuit.
+On the other hand, during a Formula 1 race, all of the drivers are going to slow down at pretty much the same spots throughout the circuit.

 So, if the red light on the back of a Formula 1 car isn't a brake light, then what is it for?
 As we've mentioned, the light is indeed used for safety, but it indicates things other than braking.

 This light can actually serve two different purposes, depending on the situation.
 The first situation where you'll see the light being used is during rainy weather when visibility is especially low to prevent drivers from crashing into each other.

 Since Formula 1 cars don't have windshields/windshield wipers or even a way to quickly wipe off the visor on the drivers' helmets, it can get pretty hard to see when the rain really starts coming down.
 This is also not helped by the fact that cars kick up a big spray of water behind them when traveling over wet pavement.

 Aside from the flashing light near the bottom of the car, you'll also notice that Formula 1 cars have two additional lights on either side of the rear wing that turn on when it's raining.
 These three lights are the only lights you'll find on the exterior of a Formula 1 car.